slavniyteo/upgraded-octo-funicular/README.md

-Corresponding Source of the work from the predecessor in interest, if the predecessor has it or can get it with reasonable efforts.
+give under the previous paragraph, plus a right to possession of the Corresponding Source of the work from the predecessor in interest, if the predecessor has it or can get it with reasonable efforts.